Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    protocol specifications have been identified.
 The first interface (CMAF Ingest) mainly functions as an ingest format to a packager or active media processor, while the second interface (DASH/HLS Ingest) works mainly to ingest media presentations to an origin server, cloud storage or CDN.
+Smart implementations could implement both interfaces as one unified interface as illustrated in the examples, but separate interfaces were defined as to reduce overhead for those who need only one of the interfaces.

    [[#workflows]] provides more background and motivation for the two interfaces.
 We further motivate the specification in this document